#1 Do What You’re Passionate About!

 We all have a natural drive for pride, status and being on top of the hierarchy.
 This all lies within our anthropological background.

 The way forward is to decide how you want to measure your life.
-It is to decide what metrics you will use to measure your success.
+It is to decide what metrics you will use to measure your own success.

 Indeed, that’s pretty hard to figure out.

-Many of us live under the belief that we have to measure our success by the amount of money we have on our bank account.
-We do this because we believe this is an economic and a rational measurement.
+Many of us live under the belief that we have to measure our success by the amount of money we have in our bank account.
+We do this because we believe this is an economic and rational measurement.
 But in reality, we know, that going through life with a mindset like this will potentially cost you relationships and will, in fact, affect your well-being like hell.

 Some think that being the biggest drug dealer in town is the way to measure their success.
 The only problem being that they may eventually find themselves shot.

 The point is that we have to be very cautious about how we measure success as this will always have certain consequences to it.

 Success should be measured so that your life is filled with happiness and meaning on your journey to success and that the only person you ever compare yourself to is the person you want to become.

 If you’ve ever read a Forbes or any other sort of career articles, on how to ace your first job interview, you may be familiar with this one.